Australia: $200M in meth found in hot sauce

-(CNN) – Four people have been arrested after allegedly trying to sneak 400 kilograms (880 lb) of methamphetamine into Australia in hundreds of bottles of Sriracha-branded hot sauce.
+Four people have been arrested after allegedly trying to sneak 880 pounds of methamphetamine into Australia in hundreds of bottles of Sriracha-branded hot sauce.

-The boxes — which were sent by freight from the United States to Sydney — were declared as containing bottles of the chilli sauce, Australia’s New South Wales (NSW) police said in a statement Thursday.
+The boxes, which were sent by freight from the United States to Sydney, were declared as containing bottles of the chili sauce, Australia’s New South Wales police said in a statement Thursday.

 Sriracha is a popular hot sauce that’s gained a cult following around the world.

-Earlier this month, police arrested three men in there 30’s over the alleged meth smuggling.
-On Thursday morning, police arrested a fourth suspect — a 45-year-old man.
+Earlier this month, police arrested three men in their 30s over the alleged meth smuggling.
+On Thursday morning, police arrested a fourth suspect, a 45-year-old man.

 It’s not the first time smugglers have been busted trying to sneak drugs into Australia in surprising objects.
 In the past, Australian police have also seized drugs hidden in snow globes and in stereo speakers.